smabuk/ConsoleGames/README.md

 When you think you have solved the puzzle, press the `Enter` key.

 You can exit the puzzle at any time by pressing `Escape`.

-### To be implemented
-- The board needs to be checked to ensure that all dice are in 1 contiguous block.

 ---